nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ### Deleting expense items on a certain date from the list: `delete`
-Deletes an expense item from the list
+Delete an expense item from the list.

 Format: `delete expenses date/YYYY-MM-DD`